virtuosoft-dev/hestiacp-pluginable/README.md

 * `hcpp_plugin_enabled` - $plugin, Occurs when the given plugin has been enabled.
 * `hcpp_plugin_disabled` - $plugin, Occurs when the given plugin has been disabled.

 All HestiaCP web UI pages can be altered using the `_xpath` and `_html` based action hooks.
 For instance, when the user requests the URL from a HestiaCP instance at https://cp.example.com/list/web.
-Notice that the slashes after the domain has been changed to underscores and the `_xpath` and `_html` extension has been added to the action name.
+Notice that the slashes after the domain has been changed to underscores and the `_xpath` and `_html` extension has been added to the action name along with the `hcpp_` prefix.
 Therefore plugin developers can alter the output of the HestiaCP's listing of websites on the web tab by implementing hooks for one or more of the following actions:

-* `list_web_xpath` - $xpath, Invoked when a HestiaCP web page is about to be sent; the $xpath contains a PHP DOMXPath object that can be used to modify the output.
+* `hcpp_list_web_xpath` - $xpath, Invoked when a HestiaCP web page is about to be sent; the $xpath contains a PHP DOMXPath object that can be used to modify the output.
-* `list_web_html` - $html, Invoked when a HestiaCP web page is about to be sent; the $html contains the raw HTML source code that can be modified before it is sent.
+* `hcpp_list_web_html` - $html, Invoked when a HestiaCP web page is about to be sent; the $html contains the raw HTML source code that can be modified before it is sent.
 * `hcpp_all_xpath` - $xpath, Occurs for every HestiaCP web page that is requested; the $xpath contains a PHP DOMXPath object that can be used to modify the output.
 * `hcpp_all_html` - $html, Occurs for every HestiaCP web page that is requested; the $html contains the raw HTML source code that can be modified before it is sent.